-- Mint is one plant that no tea garden should be without.
+Mint is one plant that no tea garden should be without.
 It is refreshing whether served cold or hot and blends well with other herbs.
 Try it with tarragon for a robust tea.
 Mint is an invasive plant that will take over the garden if given a chance.
 To keep it in check, grow mint in containers.

-- Catnip is a member of the mint family that should be gown in containers to control its invasive tendencies.
-Try to place the containers out of the reach of cats, who will enjoy playing in it.
+> - Catnip is a member of the mint family that should be gown in containers to control its invasive tendencies.
+Try to place the containers out of the reach of cats that will enjoy playing in it.

-- Rosemary is a delightfully fragrant herb that makes a soothing tea.
+> - Rosemary is a delightfully fragrant herb that makes a soothing tea.
 It grows as a perennial in warm climates.
 In cool areas, cut a few sprigs and root them indoors over winter.